 How often do Americans use their mobile devices to access the internet?

-9. In North America, the percentage of internet traffic from mobile devices amounts to 50.21%.
+9. In North America, the percentage of internet traffic from mobile devices has decreased to 49.87%.

 10. In 2020, 61% of website visits in the US were generated through mobile phones.